francescostella/debug-log/README.md

 debug-log
 =========
-Javascript Debugger to logging web dev data
+Javascript Debugger with HUD to logging web dev data, avoiding use the browser console, via console.log()

-To log use:
+### How to use the Debug logger
+Logging single params:

 	Debug.log({ 'Label': varName });

+or appending multiple params:

+	Debug.log({ 'Label1': varName1, 'Label2': varName2 });